 Link entries between collections using reference():

-import { defineCollection, reference, z } from "astro:content";
+import { defineCollection, reference } from "astro:content";

 import { glob, file } from "astro/loaders";